Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

   shopify: {
     /* The app's locale */
     defaultLocale: 'EN-US',
-    /* The first two characters of the `locale` key */
-    languageCode: 'EN',
     /* The domain of your Shopify store */
     storeDomain: '{shop_domain}.myshopify.com',
     /* Your app's Storefront API access token */